vettom/github-action-container-flask/README.md

 # Task in hand

-## Build and deploy python flask app to container, ecs
+## Build and deploy python flask app to container

 # CI Tasks
 - Up on pull